 The group was founded by Kai in 2014 and is run with the help of volunteers both inside and outside of the university; it is not officially endorsed by Imperial College London.
 For more information about current events or to be added to Slack please contact Pierre.

-The reading group happens regularly on Tuesdays at 18:00 in the Electrical and Electronic Engineering building, South Kensington campus; we utilise room 1004 or 1009f depending on availability.
+The reading group happens regularly on Tuesdays at 18:00 in the Data Science Institute, South Kensington campus; we utilise room 1004 or 1009f depending on availability.
 All reading groups are listed in the calendar below (which can also indicate when the reading group is not running).